npgrosser/autowired/README.md

 Components can be either dataclasses or traditional classes, provided they are appropriately annotated with type hints for _autowired_ to automatically resolve their dependencies.

+## Configuration

+Autowired provides several ways to configure the instantiation of components within a context.
+Some of them are more convenient, while others offer more flexibility.

-## Leveraging `cached_property` and `property` methods
+### Leveraging `cached_property` and `property` methods

-Sometimes, you need more control over the instantiation process.
-For instance, the NotificationService has a boolean parameter `all_caps`.
-We might want a configuration file that enables or disables this feature.
-Here's how we can do this using _autowired_:
+Using `cached_property` and `property` methods is the most straightforward way to configure the instantiation of components, as it gives you full control over the process.
+As mentioned before, _autowired_ builds on the idea of using `cached_property` to implement the singleton pattern.
+That's
+why `cached_property` is a first-class citizen in _autowired_.
+When _autowired_ resolves dependencies, it does not only respect other `autowired` fields but also `cached_property` as well `property` methods.

+Here is an example of how to make use of this to configure the `NotificationService` from the previous example:

 ```python
 # We define a dataclass to represent our application settings